-The Safety Factor calculation is not unlike the one used for the pulling test, except, in this case, wind pressure is used instead of force, and statistical parameters used instead of the momentary wind pressure and inclination values.
-There is a tangential relationship between the wind pressure and the inclination of the tree, and the critical wind pressure can be calculated from the curves (see Figure 4).
+The Safety Factor calculation is almost the same as the one used for the pulling test, except, in this case, wind pressure is used instead of force, and statistical parameters used instead of the momentary wind pressure and inclination values.
+There is a tangential relationship between the wind pressure and the inclination of the tree, and the critical wind pressure can be calculated from the curves (see Figure 5).
+This critical value is used for calculating the SF, which is interpreted much the same way as the one calculated from the static pull test.